kevinduigou/codebase-to-llm/README.md

 Select specific pieces of code — functions, components, tests — and share only what matters.
 Ideal for focused debugging or feature walkthroughs.

+🌐 **Add External Sources**
+Include text from web pages or YouTube transcripts in your context buffer for richer prompts.

 📋 **Clipboard Ready**
 Everything is formatted for easy pasting into ChatBots.
 Clean, structured, and optimized for context-aware conversations.